 This is because you've got a pretty high probability to at least get either a musketeer or a Witch in your hand, and getting both isn't uncommon.
 They're both good counters for most cards; Witch for any sort of swarm and for breaking Prince, musketeer for single target troops coming in, etc. Either way, using both can be good because after the counter, you've got both an AOE troop and a point troop, meaning that you're covering both your bases.
 Of course, they aren't by any means undefeatable, a valkyrie in the middle of them can be pretty devastating, but they can deal some severe damage, especially with a melee troop in front of them.

-And if you used them to counter something that your opponent sent at first, then you probably have enough extra elixir to send something extra in front of them, such as barbarians, Prince, valyrie, or minion horde.
-This style of combo, countering an attack with a long-ranged troop and adding more troops to that initial troop(s), is a pretty common combo used.
+And if you used them to counter something that your opponent sent at first, then you probably have enough extra elixir to send something extra in front of them, such as barbarians, Prince, Valkyrie, or minion horde.
+This style of combo, countering an attack with a long-ranged troop and adding more troops to that initial troop(s), is a pretty common combo used with this deck.

 Another good combo is using the Prince with a valk or minion horde, and you (assuming this happens immediately after you countered an attack) might even have a Witch of musketeer behind it.
 Minion hoard means that your opponent has to send a wizard, which is pretty elixir-heavy and is almost instantly taken down by the Prince, which still has spare health to attack the tower.
-This push is a bit less advised, since the minions are a bit easier to take out these days, especially with fire spirits and the common-ness of zap.
+This push is a bit less advised, since the minions are a bit easier to take out these days, especially with fire spirits, Princesses, Ice Wizard, and the common-ness of zap/arrows.

 If you use the valkyrie, you're going to want to put down the valkyrie first, then place the Prince on top of where you just put the valk ASAP.
 This means that the valk has some time to walk out in front, and when your Prince comes in and charges he pushes the valkyrie forward along with himself.
 Plus, when they get to the tower, the Prince doesn't even need to move to next to the valkyrie, his lance actually can attack past the valkyrie from behind.
 Just keep in mind that this is vulnerable to air troops even with a long-range troop behind, so have arrows of freeze (if you used it) at the ready.